Sagacious-Software/Gosh/README.md

 ## Install

-And when you are ready to install:
+And when you are ready to install do this in the build directory:

 ```bash
 meson install